WalkNetwork/serializer-framework/README.md

 data class Settings(var name: String = "§auinnn")
 ```

-Now let's suppose you want to transfer the class to a YAML file:
+Now let's suppose you want to transfer the class to a file:
 > Note: when creating any instance of a serial file will directly loads.

 ```kotlin